shruti-70/shruti-70/README.md

 # Hey there, I'm Shruti 👋

-I like building products and solutions that solve real-world problems.
+I like building solutions that solve real-world problems.

 ## 🚀 What I work with
 <p align="center">